-The first method is the prime cost method.
-With this method, the asset’s depreciation gets spread out evenly throughout its functional life.
+The first method is the prime cost method, the asset’s depreciation gets spread out evenly throughout its effective life.

 The second method is the diminishing cost method.
 With this method, the yearly depreciation gets calculated based on the diminished value of the asset for each year of its functional life.

-In this second method, the tax deduction you receive for depreciation is higher in the first years of the life of the asset.
+In this second method, the tax deduction you receive for depreciation is higher in the first years of the asset’s life.
 In the first method, the tax deduction for depreciation is spread evenly over the asset’s life.

 What Depreciation Expenses You Can’t Claim